Glossary of Diplomatic Terms

-Glossary of 'special terms' used in this website, relative terms derived from compiled dictionaries, and official government standards.
+Glossary of 'special terms' used in this website, relative terms derived from compiled dictionaries, Wikipedia, legal encyclopedias and official government standards.
 Only the most essential terms applicable to our international mission, understanding international law and limitations under diplomatic protocols appear listed.
-The terms listed below have been collected from a variety of well-known sources credited at the end of this page.
+The terms listed below have been collected from a variety of well-known sources.
 Any variation of accepted international understanding are explained in captions.

 The procedure by which a nation becomes a party to an agreement already in force between other nations